cezannealves/dtw/README.md

 # DTW

-(Algorithmically) Time and memory efficient implementation of Dynamic Time Warping distance measure for temporal series with the following improovements.
+(Algorithmically) Time and memory efficient implementation of Dynamic Time Warping distance measure for time series with the following improvements.

 ![DTW](dtw.png)